-The default rate measures the percentage of issuers in a given fixed-income asset class that failed to make scheduled interest or principal payments in the prior 12 months.
-For example, if an asset class had 100 individual issuers and two of them defaulted in the prior 12 months, the default rate would be 2%.
-The default rate can also be “dollar-weighted,” meaning that it measures the dollar value of defaults as a percentage of the overall market.
+The corporate default rate measures the percentage of issuers in a given fixed-income asset class that failed to make scheduled interest or principal payments in the prior 12 months.
+For instance, if an asset class had 100 issuers and two of them defaulted in the prior 12 months, the default rate would be 2%.
+The default rate can also be dollar-weighted.
+This means the dollar value of defaults is measured as a percentage of the overall market.

-While a default is a catastrophic event for the price of an individual bond, in general defaults are relatively rare occurrences for the highest-rated securities.
-You can access historical data on corporate and high yield default rates from the rating agency Standard & Poor’s here.
+While a default causes damage for the price of a bond, defaults rarely happen for the highest-rated securities.
+The premier rating outlet Standard & Poor's (S&Ps) historical data on corporate and high yield default rates are perhaps the greatest primer for proving their stability.

-This site from 2012, which contains a treasure trove of data dating back to 1981, provides some insight into the likelihood of default for investment grade and high yield (otherwise known as "junk") bonds.
-It's worth taking a moment to scan the charts and tables to learn more about defaults, but some notable takeaways are:
+The S&P contains a treasure trove of data dating back to 1981, and this resource provides some insights into the likelihood of a default in investment-grade and high-yield (otherwise known as "junk") bonds.
+It's worth taking a moment to scan the charts and tables to learn more about defaults; there are some notable takeaways.

-- The vast majority of defaults have occurred among the lowest-rated issuers.
+The vast majority of defaults have occurred among the lowest-rated issuers.
 The 31-year average for securities rated AAA (the highest rating) and AA were 0.0% and 0.2%, respectively.
-Comparatively, the default rate among B-rated issuers (the second lowest) was 4.28%, but for the lowest tier, CCC/C, the default rate was 26.85%.
+By contrast, the default rate among B-rated issuers (the second-lowest) was 3.44%.
+For the lowest tier, CCC/C, the default rate was 26.63%.

-- By a wide margin, the majority of defaults are preceded by downgrades to the issuer's credit rating.
+By a wide margin, the majority of defaults happen after a downgrade of the bond issuer's credit rating.

 Avoiding Bond Defaults